pub struct GuestMemoryManager { /* private fields */ }Expand description

 Returns the shared memory resources that can be used to reconstruct the memory backing.

-new memory manager with the same memory state.
-Only one instance of this
+manager with the same memory state.
+Only one instance of this type

 guest may see unpredictable results.